 What are some great adventure hooks you’ve cut from your games only to use them later?
 Let me know below.

-Download The Uncanny Curse of Sekhmet for both GURPS and Pulp Cthulhu here:
+Download The Uncanny Curse of Sekhmet for both GURPS, pulp Call of Cthulhu, Broken Compass, and Risus here:

 Get THE UNCANNY CURSE OF SEKHMET - GURPS Cliffhangers